Letzte Aktualisierung am 18. March 2025 von Dr. Michael Zechmann-Khreis

 - Freshly caught fish (not tuna!)

-- Fresh fruit: melon, blueberries, cranberries, lychee, mango, khaki, rhubarb, cherries, blueberries, currants, apricots, apples
+- Fresh fruit: melon, blueberries, cranberries, lychee, mango, khaki, rhubarb, blueberries, apricots, apples

 - Fresh vegetables: green salad, cabbage, beet, pumpkin, onion, radish, radish, Rapunzel, peppers, carrots, broccoli, potatoes, cucumber, leek, zucchini, sweetcorn, asparagus, garlic